valueflows/valueflows/mkdocs/docs/concepts/actions.md

 **locationEffect** - For this action, if the economic event's `toLocation` exists, then the affected economic resource's `currentLocation` should be set to the same location.
 For `new`, the resource's location should be set only if it is a new resource.
 For `updateTo`, the resource is the one in `toResourceInventoriedAs`.
 For `update`, the resource is the one in `resourceInventoriedAs`.

 **containedEffect** - This applies to the actions that deal with resources contained in other resources, and applies to the `resourceInventoriedAs`.
-The `update` option sets the resource's `containedIn` resource, which can be referenced in the event's `toResourceInventoriedAs`; the `remove` option nulls the resource's `containedIn` resource.
+The `update` option sets the resource's `containedIn` resource, which can be referenced in the event's `toResourceInventoriedAs`; the `remove` option nullifies the resource's `containedIn` resource.

 **accountableEffect** - If there is an inventoried resource, these actions should set the resource's `primaryAccountable` agent using the event's `receiver` agent.
 For `new`, this applies to new resources created by the event (otherwise the `receiver` and the `primaryAccountable` should already match).
 For `updateTo`, the resource updated is the `toResourceInventoriedAs`.